 FAQs

-Can I use lemon juice instead of lemon extract in the Soft & Chewy Lemon Cookies Recipe?
+Can I use fresh lemon juice instead of bottled?

-How do I prevent the cookies from spreading too much?
+How do I know when the cookies are done?

 Final Thoughts